 I'd had my suspicions about what Den was planning when we left his parents' house for our walk.
 I'd seen the bottle of Cava in his Mum's fridge when we were having breakfast, but when I'd gone to get my Lucozade, before we set off, the Cava had gone.
 I suspected that he had a ring, too, because his mum had been giving me some very strange looks.

-It was late last summer and it was a glorious day, clear and bright, perfect weather for a short walk.
+It was three weeks after Easter, and it was a glorious day, clear and bright, perfect weather for a short walk.
 We talked as we walked.
 Dennis spotted the tracks of a fox, and pointed them out to me.
 We commented on the flowers, the usual stuff.
 When we reached the gate he stopped and looked nervously at me.
 'You know that I love you, Les,' he began.

 This is it, I thought, as my heart began to race.
 'And I love you, too, Den,' I told him.
 I gave him a kiss, for reassurance.
 That was when everything changed.
 What he said next was nothing like the romantic proposal I'd expected.